Are Expensive Lash Curlers Really Better?

 Are expensive lash curlers really necessary?

 That’s a question I hear a lot and I say the answer is pretty definitive: no. Absolutely not.
+Getting Lash Fills instead is so much better and you’ll realize that you even save so much money and time than with eyelash curlers and mascara.
 There’s only so much variation in what they can actually accomplish so it’s way more important to find one that fits your eye shape/size than to divert a week’s worth of your Starbucks budget.
 But then there’s the followup question:

 Is there really any difference between a cheap curler and an expensive one?